As I was browsing through some old home videos the other day, I stumbled across a video of me practicing when I was maybe 13 or so.

 If my teachers had any idea this is what I was doing during the week, I’m sure they would have been horrified.

 Seeing this video footage almost made me think that I shouldn’t have been allowed to practice unsupervised!
 In much the same way that when I turned 16 and got my learner’s permit, I could drive, but only under the supervision of a licensed driver.

 It reminded me of a lecture I heard years ago, where UTexas professor Robert Duke explained how he “flipped” practicing when he was a band teacher, such that instead of him asking his students to practice, it was his students who asked him for the privilege of being allowed to practice more.

-Essentially, he told his students that they were not allowed to take their instruments home, until he had heard them play individually and gauged whether they could practice effectively and avoid developing bad habits.
+Essentially, he told his students that they weren’t allowed to take their instruments home, until he had heard them play individually and gauged whether they could practice effectively and avoid developing bad habits.

-Once they demonstrated a certain level of practice competence, they could take their instrument home – but only practice for a limited amount of time.
+Once they demonstrated a certain level of practice competence, they were allowed to take their instruments home – but could only practice for a limited amount of time.